dfinity/setup-dfx/README.md

 | Input         | Description   |
 |---------------|---------------|
 | `dfx-version` | (Optional) The version of dfx to install.
-If not specified, the latest version will be installed.
+If "auto" (the default), the version will be taken from dfx.json if present, otherwise latest.
+If "latest", the latest version will be installed.

 ## Contributing